A little oyster explores the sights along the Chesapeake Bay. View the book trailer for a peek inside the book.

 Schiffer Books | Pre-K to grade 3 | 40 pp | 8.5 x11 | Subject Categories: Environment & Ecology, Water Books, Oceanography, Marine Life, Science & Nature, and Friendship.

 “Charming color illustrations give faces and personalities to Olly and his friends, making Olly’s Treasure even more appealing to young readers preschool to grade 2.”
 Midwest Book Review

 “In her second book, “Olly’s Treasure,” the oyster is again on the scene beneath the sea but this time he discovers that true treasure is not found in gold and gems but in his very own habitat with his friends.”
 The Capital/The Crofton-West County Gazette, by Jennifer Ginn

 Mallory the Forgetful Duck

 A mama duck searches for her nest in this educational tale about birds, nests, and a mother’s love.
-Visit Schiffer Books for a peek inside the book.
+View the book trailer for a peek inside the book.

 “This book is a must have for any child’s library and will be read for generations to come.”
 Sandie Lee, Imagination Cafe